UoA-CARES/sign-language-benchmarks/README.md

-# wlasl-summer-research
+# sign-language-summer-research

-This is a repo that contains the setup for the [WLASL dataset](https://github.com/dxli94/WLASL) to be used with tools available with [MMAction2](https://github.com/open-mmlab/mmaction2).
+This is a repo that contains the setup for the [WLASL dataset](https://github.com/dxli94/WLASL) and [AUTSL dataset](https://paperswithcode.com/dataset/autsl) to be used with tools available with [MMAction2](https://github.com/open-mmlab/mmaction2).
 Clone recursively for mmaction2:
 ```
 git clone --recurse https://github.com/UoA-CARES/wlasl-summer-research.git
 ```